To expand the content, click on the arrow to the right of the tab.

 Vaccinations after Flood Exposure (PDF, 169 KB).
-Division of Public Health Memo of March 14, 2008, "Flood water exposure and implications for vaccinating adults" (PDF, 169 KB) This document provides the recommendation from the Centers for Disease Control and Prevention (CDC) about infectious diseases after flooding and vaccination usage.
-(July 23, 2010)
+Division of Public Health memo of March 14, 2008, "Flood water exposure and implications for vaccinating adults."
+This document summarizes recommendation from the Centers for Disease Control and Prevention (CDC) about infectious diseases and vaccination after flooding.
+(Reviewed July 23, 2010.)